 Methods and techniques for software dependability and safety analysis shall be agreed between the supplier and customer.

+Criticality classification of software components [PAF, -; PDR].

 ECSS-Q-HB-80-03 provides indication on methods and techniques that can be applied such as:

 software failure modes and effects analysis (for the performing of this analysis, see also ECSS-Q-ST-30-02);